Subcontract pricing considerations

 - Contracting Officer's Responsibility

-- Contractor/Subcontractor Analysis
+- Prime Contractor/Subcontractor Analysis

 - Prime contractors and subcontractors must conduct cost or price analyses for proposed subcontracts and include the results in their proposals.

-- Certified Cost or Pricing Data Submission
+- Submission of Certified Cost or Pricing Data

-- Thresholds for Data Submission
+- Thresholds for Submission

-- Certified cost or pricing data must be submitted for subcontracts at or above $15 million, or those exceeding both the threshold and 10% of the prime contract price, unless waived by the contracting officer.
+- Certified cost or pricing data must be submitted for subcontracts at or above $20 million, or those exceeding both the threshold and 10% of the prime contract price, unless waived by the contracting officer.

 - Data Format and Currency